NisargIO/nirpc/README.md

 # nirpc

-A type-safe, feature-rich RPC library with builder pattern, acknowledgements, middleware, and retry logic.
+A small TypeScript-first RPC library with acknowledgements, middleware, configurable timeouts and a fluent call builder.

 ## Features

-- ✨ **Builder Pattern** - Fluent API for configuring RPC calls
-- 🔄 **Acknowledgements** - Receiver acknowledges receipt before processing
-- 🔧 **Middleware** - Hook into every request before sending
-- ♻️ **Retry Logic** - Automatic retry with configurable attempts
+- Type-safe client and server interfaces
+- Acknowledgements before work starts
-- ⏱️ **Dual Timeouts** - Separate timeouts for acknowledgement and execution
+- Configurable timeouts for acknowledgement and result
-- 🎯 **Type Safety** - Full TypeScript support with type inference
-- 🚀 **Promise-based** - Modern async/await API
+- Optional middleware hook for logging, auth, etc.
+- Per-call retry support
+- Simple builder API on each remote method

 ## Installation